WebFuzzing/EvoMaster/docs/publications.md

   ACM Transactions on Software Engineering and Methodology (TOSEM). (*to appear*) [[PDF](publications/2021_tosem_tt.pdf)]

-* M. Zhang, A. Arcuri
+* M. Zhang, A. Arcuri.
   *Adaptive Hypermutation for Search-Based System Test  Generation: A Study on REST APIs with EvoMaster*.
   ACM Transactions on Software Engineering and Methodology (TOSEM). (*to appear*) [[PDF](publications/2021_tosem_hm.pdf)]